snwilson23/Western-States/README.md

 ## Inquiry(ies)

 Is this historic number of women in the overall top 20 a fluke or the by product of something else?
 I will analyze the historical data to determine whether this record may be trending towards being broken again, and if so, why?
 If there is a history of an increase in the number of women in the overall top 20, is this merely a byproduct of an increase in female participants or are there additional factors at play?

+## Project Plan (simplified)
+1) Use Python to scrape the data from the Western States website
+2) Initial cleaning (if necessary) and analysis with R
+3) Create visuals with R or Tableau (undecided)